silversquirl/deps.zig/README.md

 To use Deps.zig in your `build.zig`, simply add code like the following, or look in the `example` directory in this repo for a more complete example.

+To update all dependencies, run `zig build update`.

 ```zig
 // Create a new dependency list
 var deps = @import("Deps.zig").init(b);